sleepingkingstudios/incunabulum/collections/_characters/wellspring/mo-tristrich.md

   Shoal elf diviner and student of the arcane arts
 description: |
   Mo is uncommonly short for her lineage, around 4’10” or 4’11”.
 Her jet-black hair falls to the base of her shoulder blades, and is loosely wavy (though she usually braids it).
 Her eyes are a deep brown.
 Her delicate features and large eyes resemble a porcelain doll’s; this, taken together with her short height and slim, almost boyish, build, often leads strangers to assume she is an adolescent.
 She hates this.
+characters:
+  - name: Wim Spence
+    slug: wim-spence
+    details: |
+      Professor Wim is one of Mo's favorite instructors, and Mo one of the professor's favorite students.
 organizations:
   - name: The Arcane Order
     slug: arcane-order